-Over the years, we have been fortunate enough to work with lots of PR and other marketing agencies who have actively used telemarketing to generate leads.
+Over the years, we have been fortunate enough to work with lots of PR and other marketing agencies that have actively used telemarketing to generate leads.
 We’ve been able to make new business appointments for them with the likes of:

-Social media on the other hand makes it easier to identify and target clusters of potential clients and provide value to those through provision of information and knowledge.
+Social media on the other hand makes it easier to identify and target clusters of potential clients and provide value to those through the provision of information and knowledge.
 With LinkedIn and so on, we can tailor communication to sectors and interest groups to suit.

 However, whatever the channel, key success factors relate to tightly defining the audience and communicating a compelling message.

 Most of the agencies with whom we have worked want to target large blue-chip companies.
 Typically, these prospective clients have one or more incumbent agencies that may be contracted for a year and beyond.
 Perhaps long contracts are less prevalent than in the past not least since retainers have dwindled.
 However, it is pretty certain that the bigger target clients will have in-house PR staff plus one or more agencies on their roster.

 With the above in mind, it makes it harder than ever before to find a reason for a potential client to see you outside of a particular need and before the time for a pitch or tender.
 But the problem is that agencies would like to engage with prospective clients ahead of that need.
 The reality is that, like most of us, PR decision-makers are time-poor.
 Assuming that the agency is set up to do their own outbound marketing (cobblers’ shoes perhaps?), PR and social media activity can support early engagement.
 However, it’s not always easy to find the time in between client work and you still can’t be sure that the activity will be successful in driving contacts to you.
 That’s where a blend of inbound and outbound marketing like telemarketing comes in.
 So, if you’re considering an outbound campaign, what’s the recipe for success?
 Below are our top 10 tips for PR agencies to make your outbound calls for new business more effective: